Help prevent the spread of Covid-19. Click for Details. Midland-Odessa Hospice Care

 • About Us

-• Contact
+• Contact Us

 • Events

 Hospice of Midland was founded by community volunteers who had a heart and passion for those needing specialized end-of-life care.
 This rich volunteer history continues today.
 Since our inception, thousands of patients and their families have received support and assistance from loving volunteers.
-Volunteers are an integral and essential part of the hospice care team and we welcome those who would like to join.
+Volunteers are an integral and essential part of the hospice care team, and we welcome those who would like to join.

 Volunteer Application

-Download, complete and email or deliver to Hospice of Midland
+Download, complete and email or deliver to Hospice of Midland.

-Volunteer Application 2019 (pdf)Download
+Volunteer Application 2019 (doc)Download

-HOW CAN I MAKE AN IMPACT ?
+HOW CAN I MAKE AN IMPACT?

 Office and Seasonal Assistance